Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

   </tr>
 </table>

-[!NOTE]This is sequence-level, hypothesis-generating evidence.
-It does not prove that TP53 alone explains elephant cancer resistance, solve Peto's paradox, or establish clinical utility.
+[!CAUTION]These are sequence-level, hypothesis-generating observations.
+They do not prove that TP53 alone explains elephant cancer resistance, resolve Peto’s paradox, or establish clinical utility.

 <a id="key-results"></a>